 - Working Tax Credit during the 4-week period immediately after your employment finishes or after you start to work less than 16 hours per week.
 You will have a letter from HMRC stating that you are entitled to a 4-week ‘run on’ of Working Tax Credit’

-- Ensuring the emotional well-being of our children so that they are able to maximise their receptiveness to learn - Through extended services and our play therapy programme.
+- Ensuring the emotional well-being of our children so that they are able to maximise their receptiveness to learn - Through extended services and our play therapy and outdoor learning nurture programmes we will continue to provide a holistic programme of support for all of our children and families.

-- Broadening the educational experiences of children - We will provide opportunities both within the school and as extra-curricular activities to develop children's confidence, independence and working collaboratively.
+- Broadening the educational experiences of children - We will provide opportunities both within the school and as extra-curricular activities to develop children's confidence, independence, resilience and working collaboratively.

-The strategy report below highlights in more detail the support we are offering to our pupils and families throughout the academic year 2016-2017.
+Please click on the link below to view our strategy report which will provide more details about the support we are offering to our pupils and families throughout the academic year 2023-2024 and beyond.